bower/bower.github.io/docs/pluggable-resolvers.md

 }
 {% endhighlight %}

-Bower tries to use resolver in order specified.
-If no custom resolver matches processed source, we fallback to default resolvers.
+Bower tries to use resolvers in the order specified.
+If no custom resolver matches source being processed, Bower fallbacks to default resolvers (git, github, filesystem, svn, registry).

 You can find list of available Bower resolvers on [npm website](https://www.npmjs.com/search?q=bower-resolver).